Should You Raise Honey Bees?

 There are several reasons why you might want to raise honey bees, including:

 • Honey is probably the obvious answer.
 Most beekeepers want to produce fresh honey.
-A single bee can produce 1/12 teaspoon of honey in her lifetime (about 6 weeks) and with a colony consisting of thousands of bees, that can add up quickly.
+A single bee can produce 1/12 teaspoon of honey in its lifetime (about 6 weeks) and with a colony consisting of thousands of bees, that can add up quickly.
 Read more about collecting honey.

 • Beeswax is another popular product that comes from bees.
 Worker honey bees produce wax from special glands on their abdomen.
 The beeswax is formed into a honeycomb and becomes the structure of their home.
 We use beeswax also.
 It is used in candle-making and cosmetics.
 Many creams and lipsticks contain beeswax.
 You can even learn how to make your own lip balm.